 4. MasterChef/Top Chef/Iron Chef

 Thanks for checking out my site!
-It’s nice to know that there are other people into good food, healthy living, and passion-led travel.
-It’s all “une expérience de la vie” – an experience of life.
+It’s nice to know that there are other people into good food, healthy living and passion-led travel.
+As a Montreal woman once told me as my local blueberries tumbled down the subway stairs, it’s all une expérience de la vie – an experience of life.

 Work With Me

 Feel free to contact me for freelance articles, recipe development, cookbook reviews and product reviews.
 If you represent a brand or a company that you think would be a match with what I do (see above), email me!